geonetwork/core-doc-sources/eng/developer/source/xml_services/system_configuration.rst

 Introduction
 ------------

-The GeoNetwork’s configuration is made up of a set of parameters that can be changed to accommodate any installation need.
-These parameters are subdivided into 2 groups:
+GeoNetwork’s configuration is made up of a set of parameters that can be changed to accommodate any installation need.
+These parameters are subdivided into two groups:

-- parameters that can be easily changed through a web interface.
+- parameters that can be changed through the web interface.

-- parameters not accessible from a web interface and that must be changed when the system is not running.
+- parameters not accessible from the web interface and that must be changed when the system is not running

-The first group of parameters can be queried or changed through 2 services: xml.config.get and xml.config.set.
-The second group of parameters can be changed using the GAST tool.
+The first group of parameters can be queried or changed through the two services described in this section:
+``xml.config.get`` and ``xml.config.set``.
+The second group of parameters must be changed by hand (the GAST tool can be used to configure the database parameters).

 xml.config.get
 --------------